 The Blata Minibike 2.5 (Price: $1,200)

-The Blata Minibike 2.5 is not a toy.
+The Blata Minibike 2.5 is not a toy, it might look like a mini pocket bike, but it’s a serious weapon.
 It’s a real race ready machine that can satisfy track requirements for professional races, and can be ridden by either a child or an enthusiastic adult.
 It’s powered by a 40cc single cylinder two stroke engine and mated to a one speed gearbox.
 No clutch required, the braking duties are handled by handlebar mounted levers, like a bicycle, that actuate front and rear disc brakes.
 Naturally, the engine comes with a decent air filter and an exhaust silencer, and fine tuning and adjustments are possible.
 Available in a wide range of colors, the Blata Minibike 2.5 is great value for money…and great for both kids and adults!
 Blata USA have plenty of other models worth considering too – this one was just our favorite.

 The Polini 910 Carena “S” (Price $1,700)